We Asked Black Mothers & Daughters For Their Best Advice

 Advertisement

-This Mother's Day, when we’re celebrating the women who shape our lives, I want to highlight Black moms and the advice they dole out that makes our communities stronger.
-So I asked Black mothers to share what they passed on to their daughter, and their daughters what they learned from their mom.
+Today, we’re celebrating the women who shape our lives, and I want to highlight Black mums and the advice they dole out that makes our communities stronger.
+So I asked Black mothers to share what they passed on to their daughter, and their daughters what they learned from their mum.
 Here's what they told me.

 Advertisement